beddalumia/MOTTlab/ROADMAP.md

 - [x] Complete the original tutorial by inspecting the T-driven MIT and defining the supercritical behaviour (bad metal and pseudogap phases).

-#### <p align="right"> `> v0.1` </p>
+#### <p align="right"> [`> v0.1`](https://github.com/bellomia/MOTTlab/releases/tag/v0.1) </p>

-## Milestone I: functional phase diagrams, pseudo-order-parameter zoo
+## Milestone I: functional phase diagrams, pseudo-order-parameter zoo, performance

-- [x] Compute a MIvsFL marker based on the divergence of Im[Sigma(0)] (much sensible, very inexpensive), so to obtain sharper phase diagrams with respect to the Z-derived ones.
+- [x] Compute a mottness-marker based on the divergence of the scattering rate (Im[Sigma(0)]... very sensible, basically inexpensive), so to obtain sharper phase diagrams with respect to the Z-derived ones.
+It should also give insight about the supercritical phases: bad metal and pseudogap. [**this yet to check**]
- At the moment we implement the "strenght of correlations", S = norm[Sigma(0)-Sigma_HF], as defined in `PRL 114 185701 (2015)`, with actual neat results: the marker is almost zero accross the whole FL phase and starts increasing fast in the Mott insulator.
+  > At the moment we implement the "strenght of correlations", S = norm[Sigma(0)-Sigma(∞)], as defined in `PRL 114 185701 (2015)`, with actual neat results: the marker is almost zero accross the whole FL phase and starts increasing very fast in the Mott insulator.

-- [x] Compute the Luttinger Integral, as defined in `J. Phys.: Condens.
+- [x] Compute the Luttinger integral, as defined in `J. Phys.: Condens.
 Matter 28 (2016) 025601` and `PRB 102 081110(R) (2020)`.
-Since it appears to be quantized it could become the definitive _flag_ for phase diagrams; much better than Z or S for it is an _integer_.
+Since it appears to be quantized _at very low temperatures_, it could become the definitive **flag** for _quantum_ phase diagrams; much better than Z or S for it is an **integer**. [→ easier phase-boundary recognition!]
-UPDATE: Luttinger Theorem currently works for very low temperatures only.
-It may well be an inherent limitation (in that case it would be a good marker for low temperature lines, but not phase diagrams).
-Also note that the quality of the first order step at the transition highly depends on the frequency resolution, so to have sharp boundaries you need to have at least `wres=2^14`, which makes the IPT solver far slower. [solved brilliantly with fast convolutions, see the `optimization` section below]
+    > Luttinger Theorem currently works for very low temperatures only.
+It might well be an inherent limitation, restricting its domain to the quantum Mott transition.
+Also note that to have a sharp first order step-up at the transition a very highly frequency resolution is needed, so to make the IPT solver performance-critical! [solved brilliantly with fast convolutions, see the `solver-optimization` section below]

+- [x] `SOLVER-OPTIMIZATION`: make the SOPT runs faster, by optimizing the needed convolutions. [implemented a pow2-optimized FFTW-based custom algorithm that actually greatly improves the cpu-time for the `wres=2^15` calculation: almost a x10 overall speedup!]

-- [ ] Insert a "restarting" protocol for lines and full phase diagram spans.
+- [ ] `LOOP-OPTIMIZATION`: insert a "restarting" protocol for lines and full phase diagram spans.
 The gloc0=0 condition appers to be too unstable to obtain accurate UC1 values.
-Furthermore this would most probably speed up a lot the convergence (lowering the required number of iterations), so to enable a relevant slowdown of the single iteration (e.g. bigger frequency resolution).
+Furthermore this would most probably speed up a lot the convergence, by lowering the required number of iterations.

+- [ ] `HPC-OPTIMIZATION`: configure an interface to cluster facilities and define the scheduling resources for optimal running [no MPI parallelization, just built-in handling of shared-memory multithreading]

 - [ ] Implement an ergonomic 'full-roundtrip' protocol, so to enable suitable explorations of the coexistence region.